steincastillo/Pi_surveillance/README.md

 `keep log:` [true/false] - set to 'true' if you want to save the activity on a log file
 `ghost video:` [true/false] - set to true if you want to see the motion detection video feed
 `echo`: [true/false] - set to true if your raspberry is connected to a screen
+`alarm`: [true/false] - display blinking blue/red lights on the sense hat display when motion is detected
 `sys_check_seconds`: [number] of seconds to wait to check if a remote comand has been sent via email typically: 600
 `sense_hat`: [true/false] -  set to 'true' if sense-hat attached and want to get temperature/pressure/humidity readings
 `camera_warmup_time`: [number] of seconds the camera needs to adjust focus, exposure, etc.